manav2701/RUG360/README.md

-# A Multi-Codec Distortion Dataset for Quality Assessment of Non-professional User-Generated 360° Videos
+# RUG360: A Dataset for Quality Assessment of
-The Dataset and further details **will be available soon**
+Randomly Captured 360° Videos with Real-World Distortions **will be available soon**

 ## Authors
-Manav Arun Mehta, Jainil Kiran Patel, Akshit Choudhary, Daksh Chaudhary, Pramit Mazumdar
-Indian Institute of Information Technology Vadodara, India
+Manav Arun Mehta, Pramit Mazumdar,  Kalyan Chatterjee, Sweta Dey, Mudassir Khan, Jehad Ali Indian Institute of Information Technology Vadodara, India

 ## Abstract
-The increasing accessibility of immersive technologies has empowered content creators to generate 360° videos in dynamic, real-world settings, often captured handheld and in motion.
-This variability introduces complexities in video quality and necessitates the assessment of Quality of Experience through subjective tests as a key aspect of developing novel immersive media systems.

-In this project, we introduce **RUG360**, a novel Random User-Generated Content (RUGC) dataset comprising **81 transcoded sequences from 9 original videos**.
-To evaluate its characteristics, we conducted a **Subjective Video Quality Assessment (VQA)** study with **81 participants**, collecting **2,214 scores** using the **Modified Absolute Category Rating (Modified-ACR)** method.
-We then analyzed the dataset’s performance alongside objective quality metrics.
-The results indicate that the dataset’s perceptual quality reflects the capture of real-world scenarios, as opposed to the controlled conditions of laboratory environments.
+User-generated 360° video content is gaining popularity due to availability of low-cost acquisition devices and its inherent immersive nature.
+However, such videos often exhibit unpredictable real-world artifacts including handheld camera motion, illumination variability, compression impairments, and accidental occlusions which are specific for user-generated videos.
+Therefore, it is necessary for assessing quality of such videos before they are shared over the online social media platforms and consumed through head mounted displays.
+In this direction, there is a necessity of a dataset having user-generated 360° videos with specific distortions related to acquisition in non-professional setting.
+To address this gap, we introduce RUG360, a real-world 360° video quality assessment dataset designed to consider user-generated content specific distortion aware videos along with mean opinion scores.
+RUG360 consists of randomly captured source videos covering multiple category types that are recorded across three conditions, indoor, outdoor-day, and outdoor-night environments.
+The impaired sequences are generated using three standard codecs H.264, H.265, and VP9 at varying bitrate and quantization parameters.
+Subjective quality evaluation is conducted using an HMD-based using Modified Absolute Category Rating protocol, along with Simulator Sickness Questionnaire assessments to capture time-dependent viewer discomfort in accordance with ITU-T P.919 recommendations.
+We implement benchmark quality assessment metric on RUG360 dataset and report the results.
+The dataset is made publicly available for testing quality assessment models

 ## Usage
 The RUG360 dataset is intended for research in **video quality assessment (VQA), quality of experience (QoE), and immersive media analysis**.
 Researchers can use this dataset to: